PedroAguilar3/Azure-Virtual-Network-and-Traffic-Analysis-Lab/README.md

 <h1>Azure Network Traffic Analysis Lab</h1>

 <h2>Description</h2>
 <p>This project simulates real-world IT scenarios by creating two virtual machines (Windows and Linux) in Microsoft Azure, then analyzing network traffic using Wireshark.
-It includes observing common protocols like ICMP, SSH, DNS, DHCP, and RDP.
-The lab demonstrates the use of Remote Desktop, packet sniffing, basic firewall configuration, and secure shell access within a controlled cloud environment.</p>
+It includes observing common protocols like ICMP, SSH, DNS, DHCP, and RDP.</p>

 <h2>Environments and Technologies Used</h2>
 <ul>